-Expository Preaching vs Topical Preaching: Which Should You Use? - Grace Theological Seminary Skip to content
+Expository Preaching vs Topical Preaching: What’s the Difference?
+Skip to content

-Expository Preaching vs Topical Preaching: Which Should You Use?
+Expository Preaching vs Topical Preaching: What’s the Difference and Which Is Better for Sermon Preparation?

 Written By Grace Theological Seminary

-The Bible is a sixty-six book anthology that covers myriad topics, such as salvation, how to relate to God, the Christian life, and the future.
+The Bible is a sixty-six-book anthology that covers myriad topics, such as salvation, how to relate to God, the Christian life, and the future.
 God inspired forty different authors to pen His words into an instruction manual for living.
-Each book, chapter, and verse work together to provide a full picture of what God wants believers to know, how He wants them to think, and who He wants them to be.
+Each book, chapter, and verse works together to provide a full picture of what God wants believers to know, how He wants them to think, and who He wants them to be.
 With so much to glean, where should a Christian begin?

 Topical Preaching